LucasDelfino92/morrowindsharp/mw2.md

 - Removed Helm of Tohan (EBQ_Artifact.ESP).
 This mod and Adamantium Armor Integrated go hand in hand.
 - Removed Helm of Tohan BTBGI Patch.
 - Removed Realistic Repair Add-on.
 Ultimately we install Realistic Repair to control the condition of damaged loot.
+- Removed MDMD - More Deadly Morrowind Denizens.
+Despite being "inspired" Mort's rebalances, this mod goes way overboard with its changes.
+- Removed Umbra - Blademaster.
+This mod and More Deadly Morrowind Denizens go hand in hand.
+- Removed There Can Be Only One.
+There was no rhyme or reason to Morrowind's Daedric equipment placement.
+The only genuine issue (availability from respawning enemies) already addressed by BTB's Game Improvements.
 - Removed BTBGI + Realistic Repair Add-on Patch.
 - Removed MDMD + Adamantium Armor Integrated Patch.
+- Removed MDMD + BTBGI Patch.
+- Removed There Can Be Only One + BTBGI Patch.
+- Moved the remaining Hunter's Mark - A Marksman Mod patches to the mod's installation instructions.
 </details>

 <details>